elcorto/docwatch/README.md

 * any output other than PDF that `pandoc` can produce can be added by adding more converters (see [converters.py])
-* one can also define converters that don't use pandoc at all
+* one can also define converters that *don't use pandoc at all* and thus make `docwatch` independent of `pandoc` ... but it is pretty powerful, so there is really no ned to do that
 * one can easily add a feature to pass `-f format` to `pandoc` but ATM we don't need that (using mainly md, tex (single file), rst)